interstar/cardigan-bay/bedrock/ASearchExample.md

 Searching [[CardiganBay]] is currently possible.

-But only through a system card type with the command "search".
+Either in the top navbar.
+Or through a system card type with the command "search".

-See the next card for an example that searches this wiki for the words "wiki".
+See the next card for an example that searches this wiki for the words "Cardigan".

 ----
 :system